 The STA Certificate Length subfield carries a nonzero value that indicates the length of the STA Certificate subfield in octets.

 The STA Certificate subfield carries the X.509v3 certificate of the STA encoded according to IETF RFC 5280.

-[CID 1354, 1350]The format of the Replay Protection field, if present, is shown in Figure 9-bc26 (Replay Protection field format).
+[CID 1354, 1350]